Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 ### <a name="R1010" />R1010 AvoidMsdnReferences
 **Category** : SDK Warning

-**Applies to** : ARM and Data plane swagger specs
+**Applies to** : ARM and Data plane OpenAPI(swagger) specs

 **Output Message**: For better generated code quality, remove all references to "msdn.microsoft.com".

-**Description**: The documentation is being generated from the swagger and published at "docs.microsoft.com".
-From that perspective, documentation team would like to avoid having links to the "msdn.microsoft.com" in the swagger and SDK documentations.
+**Description**: The documentation is being generated from the OpenAPI(swagger) and published at "docs.microsoft.com".
+From that perspective, documentation team would like to avoid having links to the "msdn.microsoft.com" in the OpenAPI(swagger) and SDK documentations.

 **Why the rule is important**: Facilitate decoupling of "msdn.microsoft.com" from "docs.microsoft.com".